The Dark Road to Success

 Michael Ripper Filmography

-In addition to his cinema roles, Michael Ripper also appeared in over 90 TV series/films in his long career.
+Michael appeared in 34 Hammer productions.
+In addition to his cinema roles, he also appeared in over 90 TV series/films in his long career.
 We have compiled a record of full career in films, including the production company and characters played.
 Hammer films listed have a direct link their page in our main filmography by clicking on “Hammer” – to return to this page click on Michael’s name in the cast list.